Rabbi Avi Shlomo

-Our Senior Division (10-12) follows an international syllabus and Matrics graduate with a U.S. High School Diploma from the University of Nebraska High School.
+Our High School (Grades 10 - 12) follows an international syllabus and Matrics graduate with a U.S. High School Diploma accredited by WASC.
 Matrics also are trained and prepared to take both the SAT and NBT college entrance examinations.

 General Studies Curriculum